microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ### Remarks

-If you set an AnimatedIcon to a property of a XAML control, the icon's parent in the tree might not be obvious, for example the parent of the following AnimatedIcon is not the Button, because the Button is inserting it into a tree defined by the Button's control template:
+If you set an AnimatedIcon to a property of a XAML control, the icon's parent in the tree might not be obvious.
+For example the parent of the following AnimatedIcon is not the Button, because the Button is inserting it into a tree defined by the Button's control template:

 ```xaml